 The metrics for the open access site—which I can access—aren’t ideal.
 The book had just over 1,500 unique page views, but an average view time of 1 min 28 seconds.
 With no more detail on viewing time than average view time (no data about the individual hits that make up the average), it is difficult to discern how many—if any—were there long enough to read.
 The overwhelming evidence suggests that most of the hits are not reads.

 After three months, I’m most fascinated by this data.
 The metric of unique page views is pretty meaningless.
 Based on the average view time, few are reading this version.
 Rather this suggests that most click to the open access version to see what it is, and maybe look around a little to assess whether it is worth their time.
 I liken this to when I request a book from the library and flip through it before deciding to buy, which I do if I think I’ll read it in near entirety.
-I’m surprised that it has sold 84 copies.
+I’m surprised that it has sold 84 copies (and more surprised by 426 in year one.
+For comparison Redesigning Women sold 477 in year one).
 The combination of the data from the open access hits and book sales suggests little cannibalization.
-(I’ll revisit after a year of sales).

 So far, I’m pleased with the experience and the experiment.
 Notably, costs were low because it is a short book—a typical monograph would run closer to two to three times this price.
 I’m glad to have worked with Maize given this was my first foray into self-publishing and open access.
 Once I know more about the book’s readership, I’ll have a better sense of whether it is worth taking on the duties they performed myself.
 I’ll offer another post reflecting on the business of academic self-publishing and deal with this subject there.

 If I do this again, I would build the reviewing costs into the project and pay reviewers more than a round of drinks next time we meet or in a review of their work—a debt I sincerely hope they ask me to repay.